Congenital adrenal hyperplasia due to 17α-hydroxylase deficiency: Glucocorticoid effects

-Sex steroid effects
+Sex hormone effects

-Genetic XX females affected by total 17α-hydroxylase deficiency are born with normal female internal and external anatomy.
-At the expected time of puberty neither the adrenals nor the ovaries can produce sex steroids, so neither breast development nor pubic hair appear.
-Investigation of delayed puberty yields elevated gonadotropins and normal karyotype, while imaging confirms the presence of ovaries and an infantile uterus.
+Genetic females affected by total 17α-hydroxylase deficiency are born with normal female primary sex characteristics.
+At the expected time of puberty neither the adrenals nor the ovaries can produce sex hormones, so neither breast development nor pubic hair appear.
+Testing yields elevated gonadotropins and normal karyotype, while imaging confirms the presence of ovaries and an underdeveloped uterus.
 Discovery of hypertension and hypokalemic alkalosis usually suggests the presence of one of the proximal forms of CAH, and the characteristic mineralocorticoid elevations confirm the specific diagnosis.

 Milder forms of this deficiency in genetic females allow some degree of sexual development, with variable reproductive system dysregulation that can include incomplete Tanner scale development, retrograde sexual development, irregular menstruation, early menopause, or – in very mild cases – no physical symptoms beyond infertility.

 Evidence suggests that only 5% of normal enzyme activity may be enough to allow at least the physical changes of female puberty, if not ovulation and fertility.
 In women with mild cases, elevated blood pressure and/or infertility is the presenting clinical problem.

-17α-hydroxylase deficiency in genetic males (XY) results in moderate to severe reduction of fetal testosterone production by adrenals and testes.
+17α-hydroxylase deficiency in genetic males results in moderate to severe reduction of fetal testosterone production by adrenal glands and testes.
 Undervirilization is variable and sometimes complete.
 The appearance of the external genitalia ranges from normal female to ambiguous to mildly underdeveloped male.
 The most commonly described phenotype is a small phallus, perineal hypospadias, small blind pseudovaginal pouch, and intra-abdominal or inguinal testes.
 Wolffian duct derivatives are hypoplastic or normal, depending on degree of testosterone deficiency.
 Some of those with partial virilization develop gynecomastia at puberty even though masculinization is reduced.
 The presence of hypertension in the majority distinguishes them from other forms of partial androgen deficiency or insensitivity.
 Fertility is impaired in those with more than minimal testosterone deficiency.